II Corps (United States): World War I

 II Corps was organized on 24 February 1918.

 Initially it consisted of the 27th, 30th, 33rd, 78th and 80th Divisions.

 In June 1918, the individual divisions of II Corps, which was commanded by Major General George W. Read, were assigned to British and Australian corps for familiarization training.
 On 4 July, elements of the 33rd Division (Major General George Bell Jr.) took part in the Battle of Hamel, while attached to the Australian Corps.
 (The Australian commander, General Sir John Monash, was said to have deliberately chosen the date as a gesture and motivator to the American infantry attached to his corps.)
 Individual platoons, from four companies of the 131st Infantry and 132nd Infantry, were distributed among Australian battalions, to gain combat experience.
 This, however, occurred without official approval as there was controversy regarding the battlefield command of US troops by junior officers from other countries.
 Thus, while Hamel was a relatively minor battle by the standards of World War I, it was historically significant as the first major offensive operation during the war to involve US infantry, the first occasion on which US units fought alongside British Empire forces, and a demonstration that the previously inexperienced American troops could play an effective role in the war.
 The battle was also historically significant for the use of innovative assault tactics devised by the Australian general John Monash.
-As a result of Pershing's dissatisfaction with the use of US troops the 78th, and 80th Divisions were reassigned and on 23 August 1918 the 33rd Division was moved to the Toul sector.
+As a result of Pershing's dissatisfaction with the use of US troops the 78th and 80th Divisions were reassigned on 18 August.
+On 23 August 1918 the 33rd Division was moved to the Toul sector.
 This left just the 27th and 30th Divisions in II US Corps assigned to support the British Expeditionary Force if required.
 The Divisional artillery brigades of these divisions were also removed and on operations these divisions were supported by Australian or British artillery.